njgibbon/file-dir-set-ops/README.md

 Use some basic Set Operations to analyse and compare the files in 2 or more given directories.

+# Background
+Several times over the past couple of years I've had to work out the difference between 2 folders in terms of files.
+Each time I go from manually looking to unix utilies to ad-hoc scripts.
+This little tool should permanently solve this problem.

 # Install
 ```